MicrosoftDocs/customer-insights/ci-docs/measure-builder.md

 # [Individual consumers (B-to-C)](#tab/b2c)

-Create measures on the level of individual customers (customer attribute, customer measure) or on the level of the business/organization (business measure).
-Customer attribute and customer measure enable you to track performance per customer.
-For example, the total spend by each customer.
-Business measures track performance per business.
-For example, the total revenue by the company.

 - Customer attribute: Generates output as a new attribute, which gets saved as a new column in the system-generated table named *Customer_Measure*.
 When refreshing a customer attribute, all the other customer attributes in the *Customer_Measure* table refresh simultaneously.
 In addition, customer attributes are shown in the customer profile card.
 Once run or saved, you can't change a customer attribute to a customer measure.
+Customer attribute measures have a direct relationship to the unified customer profile.

-- Customer measure: Generates output as its own table and you can't change it to a customer attribute once run or saved.
+- Customer measure: Generates output as its own table named after the name of the measure you define.
+You can't change it to a customer attribute once run or saved.
 Customer measures don't show in the customer profile card.
+Customer measures have a direct relationship to the unified customer profile.

 - Business measure: Generates output as its own table and shows on the home page of your Customer Insights environment.
+Business measures don't have a direct relationship to individual customer profiles.
+They look across all customer profiles.

 1. Go to **Insights** > **Measures**.